bettergovph/open-congress-data/README.md

 Open data for the Philippine Congress: track representatives, senators, bills, and voting records.
 Transparent and community-maintained.

+## Data Accuracy Note

+⚠️ **Important**: The data in this repository is manually encoded and may contain inaccuracies.
+We strive for accuracy but human error is possible.
+If you discover incorrect information, please report it by opening an issue or submitting a pull request.
+Your help in maintaining data quality is greatly appreciated!

+See our [Contributing Guide](CONTRIBUTING.md) for information on how to help improve the data.

 ## Data Sources

 This project aggregates publicly available information from official Philippine